 timedrop vs FutureMe: An Honest Head-to-Head

 The short version.
-FutureMe is the free, simple, time-tested way to email your future self a text note. timedrop is the encrypted option that carries photos and your voice, delivers to other people, and reaches up to ten years out.
-We make timedrop, so weigh that - but the differences below are real and we’ve tried to be fair.
+FutureMe is the simple, time-tested way to email your future self a text note, on a subscription that starts at $2 a year. timedrop is the encrypted option that carries photos and your voice, delivers to other people and reaches up to ten years out.
+We make timedrop, so weigh that.
+But the differences below are real and we’ve tried to be fair.

 At a glance

-- FutureMe: free, text-only email to your future self, running since 2002, with a big public archive.
+- FutureMe: text-only email to your future self, running since 2002, with a big public archive.
+Every letter needs a subscription, $2 a year for one letter a year and $12 a year for unlimited letters with images and video.
 Letters are stored as readable text.

 - timedrop: end-to-end encrypted capsules with text, photos and a voice note, delivered to you or someone else on a date from one week to ten years.
 Four free capsules a year, then $2 each.
 Newer, smaller track record.